gcorbin/archive-computational-experiments/README.md

-# archive-computational-experiments
+## The Archivist:
-A python tool to archive and reproduce computational experiments.
+### A python tool to archive and reproduce computational experiments.

+The name is a shoutout to [The Magnus Archives](http://rustyquill.com/the-magnus-archives/).

+The main motivation behind this project is to create the digital equivalent of a **lab-journal** for computational experiments.
+It should help with:
+- retracing the exact setup of old experiments
+- organizing outputs of computations
+- reproducing old computations

 To reproduce a computational experiment, ideally the following prerequisites have to be restored exactly: